macocu/LanguageModels/README.md

 By default, we evaluate each epoch and use early stopping (patience=2) based on the F-score.
 To save space, it does **not** save any of the trained models.
 You can specify more to be tested files with -t.
 The first one specified is used as the dev set.

-At the end of training, we evaluate on the specified test sets (-t) and print precision, recall and F1-score (== accuracy).
+At the end of training, we evaluate on the specified test sets (-t) and print precision, recall and micro F1-score (which is the exact same as the accuracy).

 **Note**: we explicitly do not do any caching of the data sets.
 There were some weird errors in Simpletransformers that seemed to be related to the caching.